jbat100/sonosthesia-daw-connector/README.md

 A midi sink listens to requests from websocket clients to send MIDI messages to a MIDI output port on the local machine.

+Depending on the type of MIDI port, errors may be encountered because other processes (such as DAWs) have appropriated the ports to themselves.
+If you want to disable a MIDI port in Live you may do so in the MIDI settings.
+You can create loopback virtual MIDI ports by using apps like [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) on Windows and the [IAC driver](https://support.apple.com/en-sg/guide/audio-midi-setup/ams1013/mac) on macOS (see this Live [article](https://help.ableton.com/hc/en-us/articles/209774225-Setting-up-a-virtual-MIDI-bus)).

 ## OSC Sources and Sinks

 An OSC source listens to a OSC port on the local machine and relays the messages to websocket clients.
 OSC sources are used to relay messages sent by the DAW (or DAW extensions/plugins).